Chuan-Jiang/ITIS/README.md

 		-F <Y|N: default N> run scripts in 'FAST' mode; It will not align all reads to reference genome,caculate the average bg depth and estimate if insertion is homo or heter

-			##  parameters specific to  '-F N'  :
+			##  parameters used with  '-F N'  :
-			-B use your previous sorted and indexed bam file of all clean reads align to reference genome; on condition of '-F N' -R the minimum ratio of support fragments  and depth of 200 bp around the insertion site; default 0.2 -D <2,200>, the depth range to filter candidate insertion site.
+			-B use your previous sorted and indexed bam file of all clean reads aligned to reference genome;
+			-R <0.2> the minimum ratio of support fragments and average depth of 200 bp around the insertion site; -D <2,200> the depth range to filter candidate insertion site.

-		-q default: 1  the minimum average mapping quality of all supporting reads
+		-q <1>  the minimum average mapping quality of all supporting reads

 		-e <Y|N: default N> if TE sequence have homolog in genome. using blast to hard mask repeat sequence is required